countable/dogelet/README.md

 dogelet
 =======

-Dead Simple Dogeoin Wallet in Node.JS with coffeescript.
+Dead simple Dogecoin wallet app in Node.JS with coffeescript.
+It was built as a test of the module [node-dogecoin](https://github.com/countable/node-dogecoin) , which it uses to connect to dogecoind via json-rpc.

 You'll have to install [dogecoind](https://github.com/dogecoin/dogecoin) first.